ROCm/omnitrace/docs/install/install.rst

 * `libunwind <https://www.nongnu.org/libunwind/>`_ for call-stack sampling

-All of the third-party packages required by Dyninst, along with Dyninst itself, can be built and installed during the Omnitrace build.
-The following list indicates the package, the version, which application requires the package (for example, Omnitrace requires Dyninst while Dyninst requires TBB), and the CMake option to build the package alongside Omnitrace:
+Any of the third-party packages required by Dyninst, along with Dyninst itself, can be built and installed during the Omnitrace build.
+The following list indicates the package, the version, the application that requires the package (for example, Omnitrace requires Dyninst while Dyninst requires TBB), and the CMake option to build the package alongside Omnitrace:

 .. csv-table::